loftwah/linux-for-pirates/README.md

 #### Types of DNS Records

 There are several different types of DNS records that can be used to map domain names to IP addresses.
 The most common types of DNS records are A records, which map a domain name to a single IP address, and CNAME records, which map a domain name to another domain name.
 Other types of DNS records include MX records, which map a domain name to an email server, and TXT records, which can be used to store arbitrary text data.

+#### Examples of DNS Records

+**A record:**

+`pirate.com.
+IN A      127.0.0.1`

+This A record maps the domain name "pirate.com" to the IP address `127.0.0.1`.

+**CNAME record:**

+`pirateship.pirate.com.
+IN CNAME      pirate.com.`

+This CNAME record maps the domain name "pirateship.pirate.com" to the domain name "pirate.com".

+**MX record:**

+`pirate.com.
+IN MX      10 mail.pirate.com.`

+This MX record specifies that the mail server for the domain "pirate.com" is located at "mail.pirate.com".
+The number "10" is the preference value, which determines the priority of the mail server.

+**NS record:**

+`pirate.com.
+IN NS      ns1.pirate.com.
+pirate.com.
+IN NS      ns2.pirate.com.`

+These NS records specify the name servers for the domain "pirate.com".

+#### DNS servers

+DNS servers are the computers that store the DNS records for a given domain.
+When a user tries to access a website, their computer will first query a DNS server to find the IP address for the requested domain.
+The DNS server will then return the IP address to the user's computer, which can then use the IP address to connect to the requested website.

+#### DNSSEC

+DNSSEC (Domain Name System Security Extensions) is a set of extensions to the DNS protocol that help to ensure that DNS queries and responses are secure and authentic.
+It does this by adding digital signatures to DNS records, which can be used to verify that the DNS records have not been tampered with.
+It also adds a mechanism for verifying that the DNS server that is responding to a query is the correct DNS server for the requested domain.

+### DNS over HTTPS (DoH)

+DNS over HTTPS (DoH) is a protocol that allows DNS queries to be sent over HTTPS instead of the traditional DNS protocol.
+This allows DNS queries to be sent over an encrypted connection, which helps to ensure that DNS queries and responses are secure and private.

+### DNS over TLS (DoT)

+DNS over TLS (DoT) is a protocol that allows DNS queries to be sent over TLS instead of the traditional DNS protocol.
+This allows DNS queries to be sent over an encrypted connection, which helps to ensure that DNS queries and responses are secure and private.

+### DNS over QUIC (DoQ)

+DNS over QUIC (DoQ) is a protocol that allows DNS queries to be sent over QUIC instead of the traditional DNS protocol.
+This allows DNS queries to be sent over an encrypted connection, which helps to ensure that DNS queries and responses are secure and private.

+### DNSCrypt

+DNSCrypt is a protocol that allows DNS queries to be sent over an encrypted connection, which helps to ensure that DNS queries and responses are secure and private.
+It does this by encrypting DNS queries and responses using the NaCl (Networking and Cryptography library) encryption library.

+### DNS Amplification Attacks

+DNS amplification attacks are a type of denial-of-service (DoS) attack that can be used to flood a target server with large amounts of traffic.
+They work by sending a large number of DNS queries to a DNS server, which will then respond to each query with a large amount of data.
+This can be used to flood a target server with large amounts of traffic, which can cause the server to become overloaded and crash.

+#### Hosts file

+The hosts file is a file that can be used to map domain names to IP addresses.
+It is typically located at `/etc/hosts` on Linux systems, but the exact location may vary depending on the operating system.
+The hosts file can be used to override the DNS records for a given domain, which can be useful for testing purposes.

 ### Docker